-Externally bonded, FC sheets are currently being studied and applied around the world for the repair and strengthening of structural concrete members.
+Externally bonded, FCW elded mesh are currently being studied and applied around the world for the repair and strengthening of structural concrete members.
 FC composite materials are of great interest because of their superior properties such as high stiffness and strength as well as ease of installation when compared to other repair materials.
-Also, the non corrosive and non- magnetic nature of the materials along with its resistance to chemicals makes FC an excellent option for external reinforcement.
+Also, the noncorrosive and non-magnetic nature of the materials along with its resistance to chemicals makes FC an excellent option for external reinforcement.
 The addition of externally bonded FC sheets to improve the flexural and shear performance of RC beams has-been actively pursued during the recent years.
-Research reveals that strengthening using FC provides a substantial increase in post-cracking stiffness and ultimate
+Research reveals that strengthening using FC provides substantial increase in post-cracking stiffness and ultimate load carrying capacity of the members subjected to flexure and shear.